meitarkeshet/data-ft-par-labs/Labs/module_1/2. Resolving-Git-Conflicts/README.md

 ### Step 7 - Commit and push Changes

 After resolving the conflicts, add the fixed files and commit.
 In the commit message, use descriptive words such as `resolving conflicts with master branch`.
 Then push your local branch to remote.
-Now your git tree will look like this:
+Now your git tree will look like this:git

 <p align="center"><img src="./images/conflict-merged.png" align="center"></p>

 ### Step 8 - Make Pull Request

-Make a pull request to **merge the `lab-resolving-git-conflicts` branch of your fork to the bootcamp's lab repo**.
+Make a pull request to **mergSe the `lab-resolving-git-conflicts` branch of your fork to the bootcamp's lab repo**.
 This can be done in the webpage of your bootcamp's lab repo.
 Select the correct repos and branches in both the *base* and *head*.
 Git should tell you the pull request is able to be merged.
 Your pull request should look like:

 <p align="center"><img src="./images/git-pull-request.png" align="center"></p>